 On reflection, providing just a place to stay would be much simpler.
 To not get involved in the lives of the guests and just provide a meal and a bed for the night would be reasonably straight forward.
 To come alongside someone walking a difficult road, to journey with them, offer support and encouragement takes enormous emotional effort.
 To help them take even one step forward can be hard work.
 Multiply that by 26 different people with different struggles and circumstances over the course of 13 weeks and the enormity of the task becomes apparent.
 God makes the difference.
 He is the one who knows each guest intimately.
 He is the one who sees the past, the present and future.
 He sees the bigger picture from an eternal perspective.
 That is why prayer is so fundamental to the success of this project.
+God is the one who sustains the volunteer who feels weighed down by the problems of a guest.
 God is the one who gives wisdom when the way forward seems so unclear.
-God is the one who gives of a guest.
-God is the one who gives wisdom when the way forward seems so unclear.
-God is the one who gifts and skills at just the time they are needed.
+God is the one who opens doors of opportunity.
+He is the one who brings along the right volunteer with the right mix of gifts and skills at just the time they are needed.
 God hears and answers prayers.
 On numerous occasions through this season's Shelter both volunteers and guests have testified to that fact.